 Posture plays a vital role in the body language you should use.
 Bad posture will indicate that you are low in energy and lack of confidence.
 Furthermore, It will also affect your breathing, voice projecting quality while singing.

 What to Do Before Your Singing Performance

 - Try to move around – Better still, do something such as running around in order to discard any nervous energy that is engulfing you, and start breathing deeply.
 Swing your arms or do a mock hula to relax your diaphragm.
 This will be of great help in getting a full, refreshing breath.

-- Abdomen Inhale Exercise – The next exercise to is forcing your abdomen inward to take out air, just like in the case of a panting dog.
+- Abdomen Inhale Exercise – The next exercise is forcing your abdomen inward to take out air, just like in the case of a panting dog.
 Utter 4 “ha“s and make a relaxed inhale, then repeat.
-This strong movement can make your abdomen loose, so you ought to breathe deeper to relax yourself.
+This strong movement can make your abdomen lose, so you ought to breathe deeper to relax.

-Singers often do this with their mouth closed because it reduces the drying of their mouth due to the extra air that passes over their vocal chords.
+Singers often do this with their mouth closed because it reduces the drying of their mouths due to the extra air that passes over their vocal cords.
 However, keep in mind that even if it has a good effect in neutralizing the drying of your mouth, you should not do it excessively before singing.

 Any of the above relaxation methods can be of great help to you to improve your singing performance on-stage, so take the time to do it before singing on stage.
 The best thing to do is avoid going out for dinner with some friends thinking that this can reduce your tension.
 Get grounded for some important moments in your life.
 It pays to take a deep breath just before going up on stage.